anomalylabs/datetime-field_type/documentation/general/output.md

 `format` - The desired output format.
 If none is provided the format from the field configuration will be used.

-The local method returns the date/time value in the provided optional format in the users specified timezone.
+The local method returns the date/time value in the provided optional format in the **users specified timezone**.

 ```
 // Twig usage